Zaine Griff: Biography

-In 1984, Griff returned to New Zealand, where he became the owner of a jazz club in Auckland.
-He has produced several artists and has written newer songs in more recent times.
-In January 2010, Griff started to record his third album Child Who Wants The Moon, which was released in August 2011.
 Griff's first two albums Ashes and Diamonds and Figvres were re-released both on CD and on iTunes in June 2012.
 In November 2012 they were released in a special Japanese release with bonus songs.

 In 2011 Griff returned to live music.
 After a series of live concerts in his homeland New Zealand, he returned to the London stage in October 2012, when he was a guest in Toyah's live show "Resurrection" in O2 Islington.
 In September 2014, Griff did two live concerts in Tokyo, Japan.